This post may contain affiliate links. If you make a purchase, I'll receive a commission. Disclosure Policy.

 Whether you’re an independent freelancer just starting out, or you’re dreaming about solopreneurship from your 9-5 job, there’s a lot that goes into running a business all on your own.

 As a solopreneur for over 15 years, I know exactly what it’s like to go from a steady paycheck to the ups and downs of self-employment, and the greatest lessons I’ve learned have come from experience.
 Here’s my best advice!

 Yes, including the advice in this post.
 You’re the “C.E.O. of you.”
 Trust yourself that you know what’s best, and take advice with a grain of salt.
 You may make mistakes along the way, but that’s going to be your very best teacher.
 Everyone will have an opinion about what you should do, how you should change, or how you should do things differently.
 Your job as C.E.O. is to consider the advice and then make a decision about what to do with it.

-2. You’ll never feel ready
+2. Understand that you’ll never feel ready to take necessary risks

-3. Everybody feels like an imposter
+3. Know that everybody feels like an imposter sometimes

 If you think there’s no place for you–that everybody knows more than you and they can do it so much better, welcome to the club.
 Every successful entrepreneur I know feels like an imposter from time to time, no matter how successful they become.
 Remember there are people out there who need your help and they don’t need you to be perfect.
 You are enough.